Biography of Vincent Keele

 “When I create a painting I want to create environment that draws upon deep emotions, fills the soul and places the viewer in the painting.
 Designing painting using the Baroque style allows me to create wonderful interest and grandeur that I feel you can’t get with classical design.” -Vincent Keele

 Now after eight years of cultivating and growing his skincare company, Vincent has returned to fine art and brings with him a fresh new energy and passion for his art.
-Infusing techniques from the art masters current, modern and old, he hopes to inspire and delight the people of Seattle and abroad with his new style of art, which he is callings Dramatic Emotionalism….
-This body of work he plans on working on the rest of his life bring back to life special people who history has misplaced or changed for whatever reason within the African American Culture.
+Infusing techniques from the art masters current, modern and old, he hopes to inspire and delight the people of Seattle and abroad with his new style of art.
+This body of work he plans on working on the rest of his life bring back to life special people who history has misplaced or changed for whatever reason within the African American Culture and his own family heritage.

 He is currently working on a series of paintings for a full showing later this year.